fbpx

 Feb 25, 2020 | Gig Performer Blog, Tips

-Gig Performer is an audio plugin host for live performance and session musicians, but you don’t have to use Gig Performer just for music!
+Gig Performer is an audio plugin host for live performance and session musicians.
+But you don’t have to use Gig Performer just for music!

 Widgets and OSC